 One of the most interesting aspects of analyzing a vendor’s product strategy is to look at how a vendor uses an existing position of strength to embark upon initiatives that attack and weaken a competitors existing position of strength.
 These attacks upon a competitor do not usually come in the form of a direct attack upon a revenue generating product with a similar “better” product, but rather most often take the form of attacking the very business model and revenue stream that sustains the current and future development, marketing and sales efforts for that product.
 In other words these attacks are designed to deprive the competing vendor of the oxygen (revenue) that is needed to sustain and improve the product in the marketplace.
 Some excellent recent examples of such attacks are: Continue reading Is an Open Source Approach to Virtualization Management in VMware’s Future?

-There is a great deal of marketing hype about which hypervisor is better but I have spent some thinking about this and really have to wonder if the hypervisor is what we should really be focusing or concentrating on.
-A lot of third party vendors are starting to port their products to be able to work with both hypervisors but what about the management server itself?
-When third party application vendors design their applications to work with VMware or Microsoft hypervisors they have been writing plug-ins for their product to work inside the management server systems and or its client.
+There is a great deal of marketing hype about which hypervisor is better but I have spent some thinking about this and really have to wonder if the hypervisor is what we should really be focusing or concentrating upon.
+A lot of third party vendors are starting to port their products to be able to work with both hypervisors.
+To see a list of some of these products check out the post Growth of Citrix and Hyper-V EcoSystems.
+What about the management server itself?
+Isn’t this really the center of the virtual universe?
+When third party application vendors design their applications to work with VMware or Microsoft hypervisors they have been writing plug-ins for their product to work inside the management server systems and/or its client.